kingluddite/web-dev-notes/frontend/react/wesbos/230n-react-4-beginners/tooling/01e-helper-functions.md

 # Create `src/helpers.js`
+* We will use vanilla JavaScript to help us do common tasks inside our app
+  - formatPrice
+  - random numbers
+  - slugify
+  - getFunName
-Used to solve common problems
+* Used to solve common problems

 ```js
 export function formatPrice(cents) {